Deepak-Venkateshvaran/portfolio/_pages/publications.md

 I have worked primarily in three research areas of experimental physics over my career till date;
 Thermoelectrics, Spintronics, and Nanomechanics.
 In no chronological order, below are my top publications in these areas, together with a brief summary of what was achieved.

 These are the papers in which I played a major role, i.e., architecting the story, doing the experiments, writing the papers, and more recently, co-ordinating with publishing editors.
-This list does not contain papers in which I was co-author for minimal involvement.
+This list does not contain papers in which I was co-author for minor involvement.
 My [Google Scholar](https://scholar.google.co.uk/citations?user=otuUyXIAAAAJ&hl=en) profile documents my complete list of publications.

 ## Thermoelectrics